 Education and Community Engagement

-Link Up In partnership with Carnegie Hall’s Weill Music Institute, Link Up allows students to explore a range of orchestral repertoire.
-Students sing, play the recorder, compose, and perform in The Orchestra Sings Youth Concert with the Eugene Symphony on Tuesday, February 16, 2016 at the Hult Center for the Performing Arts.
-Additionally, Link Up school partners have the opportunity to host the Symphony Link Up Woodwind Quintet for an interactive performance which complements the Link Up curriculum.
-The deadline to register to participate in Link Up is Friday, October 2, 2015.
+In partnership with Carnegie Hall’s Weill Music Institute, Link Up allows students to explore a range of orchestral repertoire.
+Students sing, play the recorder, compose, and perform in The Orchestra Moves Youth Concert with the Eugene Symphony on Tuesday, February 14, 2017 at the Hult Center for the Performing Arts.

 Play it Again!
-Play it Again!
 Adult Chamber Ensembles is a community engagement initiative for amateur musicians to receive coachings from Eugene Symphony musicians in an intimate chamber ensemble setting.
-The public performance for the 2015/16 program is Sunday, May 15 at 2:30 pm at First Christian Church in Eugene.

 Eugene Symphony in the Park